 EON Energy Fund explained

-A few UK energy suppliers offer the Energy Fund.
+A few UK energy suppliers offer their own versions of an energy fund.
 However, they don't all have the same eligibility criteria to get it.
-Below you'll find out what the Energy Fund is for and EON's strict rules that you must fulfil to receive the money.
+Below, Read on to find out if you're eligible and how to apply.

 EON aims to help its most vulnerable customers around four main areas that contribute to fuel poverty in the UK.
-Below we've set out what they are.
+Below, we've set out what these are.

 1. Clear unpaid energy bills